 A: Yes, if you want to receive financial aid you must apply every year.
 File your FAFSA as soon after January 1st as possible.
 You may not file earlier than the January 1st prior to the upcoming academic year.
-FIT's deadline for priority consideration is Feb.
+The FIT deadline for priority consideration is Feb.
 15 for new students, March 1 for continuing students.

 A: There are free scholarship searches on the web and the public library is also an excellent source of information.
 There are funds available; this may require some research and work.
 Beware of search firms that charge fees.
 Other Scholarships

 A: If this is the student’s first Direct Stafford Loan or Perkins Loan at FIT, the student must complete an entrance interview/counseling session.
 In order to meet Direct Stafford Loan requirement, the student can attend one of the group sessions provided by Financial Aid Services or the student can complete the requirement online at www.studentloans.gov.
 Perkins Loan's entrance/exit interviews are administered by FIT's Bursar's Office.

-Q: How do I apply for a Parent Loan and how much am I eligible to borrow?
+Q: How do I apply for a Direct Parent Loan and how much am I eligible to borrow?

 A: Students in a graduate program are eligible to apply for a Graduate PLUS Loan.

 Q: According to my award letter I am eligible for Federal Work Study.
 How do I get this money?